Specialist Learning Areas

 The major focus is to help students to see themselves as global citizens of the future with greater sensitivity and a deeper understanding of the Japanese people, their language and culture.

-Students are encouraged to practice conversational language, and to identify and imitate culturally appropriate language.
+Students are encouraged to practice conversational language and to identify and imitate culturally appropriate language.
 The students repeat words and learn to ask and answer questions related to themselves, building a personal profile in Japanese.
-Students are also encouraged to join in songs, dance and art projects and be able to demonstrate awareness into the immersion of the Japanese language and culture.
+Students are also encouraged to join in songs, dance and art projects and be able to demonstrate awareness of the immersion of the Japanese language and culture.

 Participation in Japanese enables students to develop their knowledge, understanding and skills to: